inadvertently/Threaded-Proxy-Scraper-Checker/README.md

 # Threaded-Proxy-Scraper-Checker
 Scrapes and checks HTTP proxies outputting only WORKING ones in the txt file.
-Averaging 50 working proxies per second based on default # of threads (500)
+Averaging 50 working proxies per second based on default # of threads (500).
+Shoutout to Booboo for helping implement threads.